kubecost/docs/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md

 Filters are used to give visibility to a subset of objects in Kubecost.
 Examples of the various filters available are in [filters.json](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/filters.json) and [filters-examples.json](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/filters-examples.json).
 RBAC filtering is capable of all the same types of filtering features as that of the [Allocation API](/apis/monitoring-apis/api-allocation.md).

-It's possible to combine filtering with admin/readonly rights
+It's possible to combine filtering with admin/readonly rights.

 These filters can be configured using groups or user attributes in your Okta directory.
 It is also possible to assign filters to specific users.
 The example below is using groups.